dataluscorp/browser/intl/docs/locale_startup.rst

 For requested locales, the initial request comes before user profile preferences are being read, so the data is being fetched using packaged preferences.

-In case of Desktop Firefox the :js:`intl.locale.requested` pref will be not set, which means Gecko will use the default locale which is retrieved from :js:`update.locale` file (also packaged).
+In case of Desktop Datalus the :js:`intl.locale.requested` pref will be not set, which means Gecko will use the default locale which is retrieved from :js:`update.locale` file (also packaged).